Empire Skyline View

 Tower Lights

-Beginning in 1976, the lights at the top of the building would often be illuminated with floodlights in recognition of various holidays, occasions and organizations.
-In 2012 a LED light system was installed that is capable of displaying 16 million colors.
-Wow!
-Below is just one example of a beautiful light and music show atop the building.
+Beginning in 1976, the lights at the top of the building would often be illuminated with floodlights in recognition of various holidays, occasions, and organizations.
+In 2012, an LED light system was installed capable of displaying 16 million colors.

 Should I visit the Empire State Building at night or during the day?